 Work-Study wages are subject to the same federal, state, and local income taxes as any other earned income.
 However, students enrolled in classes and working for the University are exempt from the 6.20% Social Security (FICA) and 1.45% Medicare tax deductions.

-Workday@Penn Resources: You may access self-service tip sheets and videos, available 24/7, to assist you in navigating Workday@Penn, entering time, understanding your pay slip, or changing your pay elections (direct deposit).
+You may access self-service tip sheets and videos, available 24/7, to assist you in navigating Workday@Penn, entering time, understanding your pay slip, or changing your pay elections for direct deposit.

 University Policy on Acceptable use of Electronic Resources